sondregronas/EduGameDist/README.md

 ![Frontend](assets/frontend.gif)

-A containerized web based game distribution solution for educational environments.
+A docker based web solution for game distribution in educational environments.
 Requires control of a local network to function.
-Please do not expose your instance to the internet, as it is illegal to distribute games without permission.
+Please do not expose your instance to the internet, as distributing games without permission is illegal.
 Ensure only local devices and eligible students have access to the frontend.

 > Note: Parts of this project is in Norwegian, as it was made for a Norwegian school, you can change this by editing the `.pug` files in the `views` folder by uncommenting the volume mount in the `docker-compose.yml` file.

 ## What is this?
-Traditionally games have been distributed on physical media.
-This is a problem, as it requires a lot of physical media, and it is hard to keep track of who has what.
-This project aims to solve this problem by providing a way to distribute games over a local network.
+In September of 2022, Spillpedagogene wrote an article ([Skriftlige innspill til Regjeringens Spillstrategi](https://www.spillpedagogene.no/2022/09/01/skriftlige-innspill-til-regjeringens-spillstrategi/)) regarding the logistical struggles of using games in education.
+Traditionally distribution of games is done by physical medium such as USB drives, or limited to browser based games.
+This project aims to simplify distribution by providing a way to centralize the game library using a web interface, allowing you to both manage and distribute your own internal game library.

 Not every game is eligible for distribution, and you may be required to obtain licenses for some.
-For information on how to get access to distribution friendly games, see [this article by spillpedagogbanken (Norwegian)](https://www.spillpedagogbanken.no/?faq=hva-er-steam-epic-itch-io-gog-og-humblebundle).
+For information on how to acquire games for distribution, see [this article by spillpedagogbanken (Norwegian)](https://www.spillpedagogbanken.no/?faq=hva-er-steam-epic-itch-io-gog-og-humblebundle).

 ## Installation
 Runs on [Docker](https://www.docker.com/).